electronicsleep/SystemCapture/README.md

 SystemCapture - Go app to capture sysinfo on MacOS/Linux

-Go app to capture system details when thresholds are reached, good for troubleshooting.
+Capture system details when thresholds are reached, good for troubleshooting.

+Default will set threshold to number of cpu cores

 ```
 # Run